Sighthounds have unique characteristics.

 2nd NOTE: These RIs apply only to greyhounds (and greyhound cross-breeds known as “lurchers”*) and should not be used to evaluate whippets, deerhounds, or any other breed.
 We are in the process of producing a similar wallet card for Scottish deerhounds and are launching studies into other sighthound breeds to establish whether they, too, have unique RIs.
 Follow us on Facebook or subscribe to our newsletter to stay up to date on these projects.

 UPDATE: A study published on August 13, 2018, establishes that greyhounds also have significantly higher serum SDMA values than other dogs.
 SDMA measures kidney function and is more sensitive than the standard creatinine test, which also runs high in greyhounds.
 The greyhound-specific reference interval is 6.3‐19.9 μg/dL vs. 6‐13 μg/dL of non-sighthounds.
-The study published by the University of Melbourne can be found here.
+This study was published by the University of Melbourne.

 *Lurchers share many hematologic characteristics with Greyhounds, but had higher reference limits for RBC and eosinophil counts.
 RIs for hemoglobin concentration, HCT, MCV, MCH, MCHC, and WBC, neutrophil, lymphocyte, monocyte, and platelet counts for Greyhounds were suitable for transference to Lurchers.
 More detailed information will be added soon.
 Contact us if you have any questions in the meantime.